bazylevnik0/commonecator/README.md

    <li>Enter secret designation ID of person, and a message to him/her</li>
   </ul>
  </li>
  <li> To live: I don’t teach your how to live, and what is life?
-You can write your perspective of life...</li>
+You can write your person's perspective of life...</li>
 </ul>
 Messages publishing in body.
 <hr>